masteranson/masteranson.github.io/Zinc_Anode.markdown

 <br />
 <br />

-On the electrochemical front, two main dominating failure mechanisms, <a href="https://doi.org/10.1016%2F0378-7753%2891%2980117-G">dentritic growth and shape change</a>, continue to plague the development of zinc batteries for the past 30 years.
-To overcome these challenges, the porous zinc metal electrode needs maintain the electrically conductive Zn 'network' under high depths of discharge.
+On the electrochemical front, two dominating failure mechanisms, <a href="https://doi.org/10.1016%2F0378-7753%2891%2980117-G">dentritic growth and shape change</a>, continue to plague the development of zinc batteries for the past 30 years.
+To overcome these challenges, the porous zinc metal electrode needs to maintain the electrically conductive Zn 'network' under high depths of discharge.

 </div>